rdg80/DB-image-fix-RPi4/README.md

    B. The `ssh` file automatically enables SSH, allowing you to log in using a terminal emulator

+   C. The `wpa_supplicant.conf` file allows your RPi4 to connect to local network so you can connect to it

 ## IV.
 Use a Terminal Emulator to Connect to RPi4
    A. Run the specific "update" commands